waynegraham/registry.clir.org/_projects/2017-discovering-dance-in-human-history-the-choreometric.md

 ---
 layout: project
-title: "Discovering Dance in Human History: The Choreometrics-Cord Films from the Alan Lomax Performance Style and Culture Research Collection"
+title: Discovering Dance in Human History: The Choreometrics-Cord Films from the Alan Lomax Performance Style and Culture Research Collection
 ---